iBz-04/Python-Intro-lesson/README.md

 ```
 ## Feedback

-If you have any feedback, please reach out to me at ibz.04dev@gmail.com
+If you have any feedback, please do not hesistate to reach out to me at ibz.04dev@gmail.com